Let's Talk 1.866.667.8321

 The optimum humidity for human health is 40-60%RH.

-A thermo-hygrometer (pictured) will measure temperature as well as humidity.
+A hygrometer will measure temperature as well as humidity.

 Monitor and record temperature and humidity levels regularly.
-Bear in mind that indoor humidity will typically be lowest during the winter months when the heating is on.
+Keep in mind that indoor humidity will typically be lowest during the winter months when the heating is on.

 Talk to work colleagues to see if they are suffering from symptoms such as sore eyes, itchy skin, dermatological complaints, frequent electro-static shocks or respiratory problems.
 If you are suffering from health problems yourself, having your doctor confirm they may be caused or exacerbated by dry air could also help convince your employer to act.

-For small rooms of up to 1,000m³ mobile humidifiers capable of providing around three litres of humidification per hour may be sufficient to increase the humidity to the recommended level.
+For small rooms mobile humidifiers may be sufficient to increase the humidity to the recommended level.

 A building’s facilities manager will be able to verify the situation and confirm whether there is any provision to manage the building’s humidity levels.
-If the property is being rented, the required humidity is frequently included as part of the tenancy agreement, so it’s worthwhile checking to see if the agreement is being adhered to.
+If the property is being rented, the required humidity may be included as part of the tenancy agreement, so it’s worthwhile checking to see if the agreement is being adhered to.